 Cost and Access

-Generic timelines differ.
-Tirzepatide's peptide complexity and patent portfolio protect it through the early 2030s.
-Orforglipron's small molecule structure is theoretically easier to replicate, but patent protection will likely delay generics for a similar period.
+Insurance coverage for oral medications typically follows standard pharmacy benefit structures without specialty pharmacy requirements, which tends to favor broader coverage.
+Generic timelines differ: tirzepatide's peptide complexity and patent portfolio protect it through the early 2030s.
+Orforglipron's small molecule structure is theoretically more accessible for generic development, but patent protection will likely delay generics for a comparable period.

 Who Should Choose Which?